Las Vegas› Shopping

 And those sights are pretty swell.
 The three-story annex with an entrance directly on Las Vegas Boulevard features arched, cathedral ceilings with frescos painted on them, acres of marble columns, and one of the few spiral escalators in the world.
 Look for the silly but fun “Fall of Atlantis,” a fountain display in the Roman Great Hall with animatronic statues of gods that spring to life for 11 minutes every hour, on the hour.
 The multi-sensory experience is completed with 14 LED screens playing video elements relevant to the story, pyrotechnics, and 40 speakers in a surround sound system so powerful it reverberates in your chest as you feel the gods’ wrath.

 Even if you don’t have Ferragamo money, there are still plenty of middle-of-the road retail options to enact your own shopping spree, like the largest H&M in the United States, Banana Republic, AllSaints, and Diesel.
-If all the window-shopping makes you peckish, you have the choice of Vegas-classic Spago, old-school steak house The Palm, or modern sushi from Sushi Roku.
+If all the window-shopping makes you peckish, you have the choice of classic red sauce Italian from Carmine's, old-school steak house The Palm, or modern sushi from Sushi Roku.

 The majority of the shops are open Sunday through Thursday from 10am to 11pm, and Friday and Saturday from 10am to midnight.